Nodes-Astro/Clash-of-Nodes-Madara---Karnot-Appchains-Challenge/README.md

 ##### Copy your app id to notepad we'll need to write it on da-config file

-## Change your appid on config file
+## Change your app id on config file

 ```
 appname="Your appname goes here"